rll307/DataAppliedLinguistics1/Module_2/02_dplyr.md

 ## 5         -31
 ## 6           8
 ```
 Notice that here instead of embedding the command, the *pipe* `%>%` was my syntax choice.
-Initially the the *pipe* `%>%` function was introduced in R by the package `magrittr` which is able to do much much more than just pipening our code.
+Initially,  the *pipe* `%>%` function was introduced in R by the package `magrittr` which can do much more than just pipening our code.

-If I want to select more than a column I will have to save it as a variable:
+If I want to select more than a column, I will have to save it as a variable:

 ```r